Small-World-Electronics/tamago/README.md

 Livecoding music sequencer based on [uxn](https://wiki.xxiivv.com/site/uxn.html) and more loosely [Orca](https://github.com/hundredrabbits/Orca), both by the wonderful [Hundred Rabbits](https://github.com/hundredrabbits).

+## Running the Program

+Using python 3 run `python stack_proto.py`.
+The one dependency right now is pygame for its midi capablities.
+You can install that with `pip install pygame`
+We also depend on tkinter, but I think that comes by default...

 ## Language

 The language is a modified version of the [uxntal](https://wiki.xxiivv.com/site/uxntal.html) used on the [Varvara Computer](https://wiki.xxiivv.com/site/varvara.html).